 It helps to be completely immune to pink noise if you aspire to fine tune your system with sophisticated equalizers (a dubious benefit of installing pro systems for any length of time).
 My poor wife, I think she ran out of the house screaming and pulling her hair out, but after an hour or so I had dialed in a nice, flat response curve.
 I popped in a CD and sat back to enjoy the wonders of a perfectly tuned system.
 But horror of horrors, it sounded awful!
 It was all thin and shrill-sounding with virtually no bass.
 Where had I gone wrong?

-"When you have flattened out the analyzer’s display curve as much as possible, you’re done with this portion of the adjustments.
+If I had bothered to consult the AudioControl manual before I fired up the pink noise, I would have known I was headed for disaster.
+Unfortunately, the manual offered no marital advice, but buried in the back pages I found this passage: "When you have flattened out the analyzer’s display curve as much as possible, you’re done with this portion of the adjustments.
 But you’re nowhere near finished.
 When you play music through your system at this point, you might not be completely pleased with the result.
 With the equalizer you have compensated for all sorts of factors, but you have also run up against an important psychoacoustic effect: Flat response doesn’t sound all that great to most people."

-"Through long experience, acoustic experts have determined that a ‘curve’ which is tipped towards more low frequencies is much more desirable for music reproduction.
+Boy, no kidding, I was thinking.
+The manual went on: "Through long experience, acoustic experts have determined that a ‘curve’ which is tipped towards more low frequencies is much more desirable for music reproduction.
 It’s sometimes (although not totally accurately) referred to as a ‘house curve,’ a term that comes from the fact that adjusting music systems in individual theaters and auditoriums to achieve the most ‘listenable’ sound tends to produce curves like this, with a significant reduction in higher frequencies.
 Figure 14 shows a ‘room’ curve which can serve as a starting point for your secondary equalizer adjustments."